Skip to content

 1. Trigger: Espanso detects your keyword (e.g., :demo).

-5. Output: When you click Submit, the app processes the template and prints the result to standard output (stdout).
+5. Output: When you click Submit, the app processes template and prints the result to standard output (stdout).

 6. Capture: Espanso captures this output and pastes it into your active application.